wangbingjie/blast/docs/dev_running_blast.rst

     your local copy of the database in :code:`data/database/` and the app runs with an empty database.

-To stop blast from running, open a new terminal window and run.
+To stop blast from running, open a new terminal window and run and from the root blast directory run,

 .. code:: none

-    docker compose down
+    docker compose --project-name blast -f docker/docker-compose.yml --env-file env/.env.dev down

 .. warning::